Updated January 28th, 2024

 How to get to Nicaragua from Costa Rica

-The international airport in Liberia, Costa Rica (LIR) is only a 1h20m drive to the Nicaraguan border and offers a great variety of direct flights from cities in the US, Canada and Europe (here is a list of all direct flights available).
+The international airport in Liberia, Costa Rica (LIR) is only a 1h20m drive to the Nicaraguan border.
+It offers a great variety of direct flights from cities in the US, Canada, and Europe.
 In some cases, especially when coming from Europe, flying into San Jose, Costa Rica (SJO) though 5h30m from the border is the way to go.

 Note: If you have already done some research and are just looking for ground transportation options please skip to the bottom of this article.

 Bienvenido a Nicaragua, The land of Lakes and Volcanoes.
 Lake Cocibolca and la isla Omotepe greet you on your arrival.

 Essential border crossing information:

 Nicaragua entry requirements

 To enter Nicaragua you must have at least 6 months validity on your passport.

 You will be required to pay $14 US dollars to enter Nicaragua.
 IMPORTANT: You must have cash in USD for this.

 Costa Rica has again streamlined entry for visitors post-pandemic.
 To enter Costa Rica you will only be required to provide proof of onward travel (return plane ticket or international bus ticket departing Costa Rica) and reservation details for your lodging (this can be in Nicaragua).

 If you are heading straight to the border from the airport you can get a transit visa which will save you the $10 exit tax if you leave the country within 12 hours of arrival.